What are the benefits of belt canes?

-Adults easily integrate wearable canes into structured and unstructured activities.
+Adults easily integrate belt canes into structured and unstructured activities.

 Children five and younger with mobility visual impairment and blindness (MVI/B) obtain independent tactile feedback about the path ahead: such as "clear path", "blocked path", "elevation change".